rethinkdb/rethinkdb/docs/index.rst

 The database can be sharded across multiple devices::

-  $ rethinkdb crete -f /dev/sdb -f /dev/sdc
+  $ rethinkdb create -f /dev/sdb -f /dev/sdc

 If a database already exists on a device, RethinkDB will output an error message.
 The block device can be reformatted by using a